SleeplessByte/media-types-ruby/README.md

 ### Overview & Rationale

 If the MediaTypes you create enforce a specification you _do not expect them to_, it will cause problems that will be very difficult to fix, as other code, which utilises your MediaType, would break when you change the specification.
-This is because the faulty MediaType definition will start to make other code dependent on the specification it defined.
+This is because the faulty MediaType definition will start to make other code dependent on the specification it defines.

-For example, consider what would happen if you release a MediaType which defines an attribute `foo` to be a `String`, and run a server which define such a specification.
+For example, consider what would happen if you release a MediaType which defines an attribute `foo` to be a `String`, and run a server which defines such a specification.
 Later, you realise you _actually_ wanted `foo` to be `Numeric`.
 What can you do?

 Well, during this time, other people started to write code which conformed to the specification defined by the faulty MediaType.
 So, it's going to be extremely difficult to revert your mistake.